Our Team

 Within the confluence of compassion and critical thinking lives a space where we can build authentic collaboration, human understanding, and positive peace.
 When we teach and practice these skills together, a good, brave, and hopeful community will flourish.

 Sarah’s career is dedicated to exploring a variety of powerful educational tools and resources to define and enhance positive youth development and compassionate participation in community to increase equity and access to social justice.
 Especially passionate about building individual and organizational capacity to enact systemic change in our communities, she believes fundamentally in our collective shared purpose to help make life better for each other.
 Sarah grounds her work in valid and reliable research and believes that analysis begins with a historical lens to accurately evaluate and understand the challenges we face today and respond to them with courage and conviction.
-A ten year career spent teaching and learning in a variety of independent educational organizations and her recent Master’s level study in Clinical Psychology has confirmed her belief that where we are coming from is just as important as where we are and where we want to go.
+A ten year career spent teaching and learning in a variety of independent educational organizations and her recent Master’s degree in Clinical Psychology has confirmed her belief that where we are coming from is just as important as where we are and where we want to go.

 In her free time, Sarah talks incessantly about SNL, plays outside, and makes meals with her favourite people.